Skip to contents

 )

-Tools > Global Options > Appearance > Add
+Alternatively, in RStudio, go to Tools > Global Options > Appearance > Add and select the installed theme.

 Creating themes from scratch

-rstudiothemes does not provide a built-in theme editor, but you can create your own themes from scratch using the following tools:
+rstudiothemes does not provide a built-in theme editor, but you can create themes from scratch with these tools:

 Contributing